ChazUK/wp-api-yoast-meta/README.md

 Returns Yoast post or page metadata in a normal post or page request.
 Stores the metadata in the `yoast_meta` field of the returned data.

+Supports pages, posts and any *public* custom post type

 Currently fetching:

 - `yoast_wpseo_focuskw`